sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

 - Monitor end-to-end process metrics in real time.

-By combining workflows, business rules, process visibility, live process content packages and process flexibility into a single unified offering, the service helps you increase enterprise efficiency and agility.
+By combining workflows, business rules, process visibility, live process content packages and process flexibility into a single unified offering, these capabilities help you increase enterprise efficiency and agility.

-User can use Workflow, Business Rules, Process Visibility and Process Flexibility services of SAP  Workflow Management to accelerate automation, simplify extensions and enhance development efficiency.
+User can use Workflow, Business Rules, Process Visibility and Process Flexibility capabilities of SAP  Workflow Management to accelerate automation, simplify extensions and enhance development efficiency.

 [Explore More](https://www.sap.com/products/cloud-platform/capabilities/enterprise-extensions.html)